Warehouse Fire Safety Tips

-Obviously, the above recommendations will protect you from fire marshal fines.
-However, even following those guidelines is not a guarantee that you will be fully protected in the event of a fire!
-There are many, many things that can affect your actual level of protection, and many things that a fire safety inspector would not know: changes in the composition of products stored, changes in the types of packaging used or changes in the storage configuration that could affect your level of fire protection.
+There are many things that can affect your actual level of protection, and many things that a fire safety inspector would not know: changes in the composition of products stored, changes in the types of packaging used, or changes in the storage configuration that could affect your level of fire protection.

-- Evacuation plans – obviously, every building needs an evacuation plan.
-A fire protection engineer will help you determine the easiest routes of access to all the exits in your building and will assist you in running fire drills so your employees know exactly what to do in the event of a fire.
+- Evacuation plans: Every building needs an evacuation plan.
+A fire protection engineer will help you determine the easiest routes of access to all the exits in your building and will help you run fire drills so your employees know exactly what to do in the event of a fire.
 Also, since warehouse configurations change fairly frequently, make sure your employees know that going to an “assigned” exit is less important than calmly and efficiently going to the exit closest to them.

-- Fire extinguisher training – working in a warehouse, you will probably have Class ABC or Class D fire extinguishers.
-A fire protection company will be able to provide training for all types of fire extinguishers so everyone in your building will know how to respond quickly and effectively in the event of a fire.
+- Fire extinguisher training: Working in a warehouse, you’ll probably have Class ABC or Class D fire extinguishers.
+A fire protection company can provide training for all types of fire extinguishers so everyone in your building will know how to respond quickly and effectively in the event of a fire.

-- Trash accumulation – this is not something you need a fire protection company to help you with, but it’s still extremely important.
-Obviously, a space that is cluttered with trash is going to be at a higher risk for fire than one that is kept neat.
+- Trash accumulation: This isn’t something you need a fire protection company to help you with, but it’s still extremely important.
+Obviously, a space that’s cluttered with trash is at a higher risk for fire than one that’s kept neat.
 Make sure you provide adequate trash cans and assign the task of emptying them as they fill up.
-In addition, you should have designated areas for storing unused pallets, crates, etc. As a general rule, you should stack unused pallets no more than six feet in height.
+You should also have designated areas for storing unused pallets, crates, etc. As a general rule, you should stack unused pallets no more than six feet high.

 For your warehouse to be fully protected against fires, you need to go beyond the minimum standards set by the fire code.